-- 5.7 Proposed development will result in a loss of 4 individual trees, two groups of trees and the partial removal of woodland and one group of trees, resulting in a loss of 1.2ha of trees and woodland.
+- 5.7 Proposed development will result in a loss of 4 individual trees, two groups of trees and the partial removal of woodland and one group of trees, resulting in a loss of 0.93ha of trees and woodland.
 It should be noted that woodland, from which most of the loss results, has been classified as Category C: trees of low quality (BS 5837: 2012).
-For more information please refer to the Tree Survey Report and Arboricultural Impact Assessment. - 5.8 To help compensate for this loss, 0.28ha of woodland and 16 individual trees have been proposed.
-In addition to this 0.63ha of existing woodland will be managed to enhance its overall condition and strength bio-diversity across the site.
-Actual planting space is very limited with the proposed Development site and DCWW Land Ownership, so these proposals represent the maximum amount of replacement planting possible. - 5.9 For information on planting species and specification see Tables 5 and 6 below.
+For more information please refer to the Tree Survey Report and Arboricultural Impact Assessment. - 5.8 To help compensate for this loss, 1.22ha of woodland and 16 individual trees have been proposed.
+In addition to this 1.39ha of existing woodland will be managed to enhance its overall condition and strength bio-diversity across the site. - 5.9 For information on planting species and specification see Tables 5 and 6 below.